SNICK: History

+1992–2000: Original SNICK

+SNICK debuted on August 15, 1992, with two programs that previously aired on Sundays (the teen sitcom Clarissa Explains It All and The Ren & Stimpy Show) and the network premieres of Roundhouse (a musical sketch comedy-variety series) and Are You Afraid of the Dark? (a horror fantasy-drama anthology series).

+Three new shows (The Adventures of Pete and Pete, The Secret World of Alex Mack, and All That) premiered on the block between 1994 and 1995, with the latter two replacing Clarissa and Roundhouse's time slots, which both shows had ended their runs.
+By this time, much of SNICK's programming had diversified to the point of making room for other new programs by replacing their existing shows or scheduling them in different time slots.

+On some occasions, the block would run a series of interstitial shorts in-between regular broadcast, known as "SNICK Snack", or special programming events.

+Many bumpers and advertising promos for SNICK featured the programming block's mascot, dubbed "The Big Orange Couch," in several places, including in different Nickelodeon shows (front of the Midnight Society's campfire, Ren and Stimpy's house, the Roundhouse, among others), as well as various real life and fictional locations.

+It was retired in June 1999, when the Big Orange Couch, filled with $25,000 and 6,000 cookies, was given to a viewer in a contest during a live event celebrating Nickelodeon's 20 years on television.
+However, the couch was briefly returned from 2000–2001, in which it was redesigned.

-1999–2001: SNICK House
+2000–2001: SNICK House

-In 1999, SNICK was revamped and was renamed to SNICK House.
-With this came a number of changes.
+On October 14, 2000, SNICK was revamped and was renamed to the SNICK House, and with this came a number of changes.
 The block was now hosted by Nick Cannon, and each week, a celebrity or music group made an appearance.
-The format was very similar to the former TEENick block, but was more of a party.
-Each week, kids could go online and vote for their favorite SNICK House Video Picks.
+The format was very similar to the TEENick block, which premiered three months later, but was more of a party.

+Each week, viewers could go online and vote for their favorite SNICK House Video Picks.
 The winning music video would then be played during the block.
+The SNICK House was cancelled on July 7, 2001, making the way for the return of the regular SNICK block.

 2001–2002: Elevator Music Era

-After the SNICK House was cancelled in August 2001, with the last program aired being The Brothers Garcia, Nick replaced SNICK's normal slot with "Nick Flicks", 90 minute Nicktoon specials followed by The Brothers García.
-This went on from July 7, 2001 to January 12, 2002 and from June 29, 2002 to September 7, 2002.
+After SNICK House was cancelled on July 1, 2001, with the last program aired being All That, Nick replaced SNICK's normal slot with "Nick Flicks", which featured 90-minute Nicktoon specials followed by The Brothers García.
+This went on from July 7, 2001, to January 12, 2002, and from June 29, 2002, to September 7, 2002.

 On January 19, 2002, the brand new SNICK began with a whole new lineup, including a brand new season and subsequently a new cast of All That, which had been on hiatus for a year and a half.
 Bumpers now featured still pictures of various SNICK stars with a SNICK "talk bubble" above them, with elevator music playing in the background.